temporalio/documentation/kb/python-hello-world-activity-retry.md

 date: 2022-11-02T00:09:00Z
 ---

-The following demonstrates an Activity Retry by failing 4 attempts before a successful completion.
+The following article demonstrates an Activity Retry by failing four attempts before a successful completion.

 <!-- truncate -->

 ## Hello Retry application

 We are going to build a Hello World application that retries a failed Activity.
-This application is built off of the [`Hello World` application](/kb/python-hello-world-activity).
+This application is based on the [Hello World application](/kb/python-hello-world-activity).

-This will be a simple application, but offer a great starting point to continue to build on.
+This is a simple application, but it offers a great starting point to build on.

 The results will look like the following.